ImbalanceGaming/laravel-angular-base/README.md

 App still not working?
 See laravel docs, turn on debug in the .env file and google search any errors you see.

+## PHPStorm
+When running the composer install or update command a **_ide_helper.php_** file is generated that helps phpStorm recognise methods built by the factories.

+You can also run the **_sudo php artisan ide-helper:models_** command to auto generate model doc blocks.

+See the link in the resources section for more info.

 ## Useful commands
 * **_php artisan cache:clear_** clears cache of app.
 * **_php artisan routes_** shows apps current routes.